Click Here To Schedule A Consultation

 JH 22 accutane BACK MGWatermark

-How to Prevent Back Acne
+How Can I Prevent Back Acne?

 Hygienic Practices: One way to prevent back acne is to improve your hygienic practices, particularly surrounding workouts and other activities that make you sweat.
 To start, it is better to wear moisture-wicking, loose-fitting workout clothes during activities rather than tight clothing that traps sweat.
 Breathable fabrics will help to reduce the amount of sweat being trapped on the surface of the skin.
 Further, it is best to shower as soon as possible after a workout in order to wash away any sweat that has remained on your skin.
 Dr. Green recommends the use of an oil-free body wash.
 If showering isn’t possible immediately after exercise, it is recommended to use cleansing wipes to remove as much sweat as possible before changing out of dirty workout clothes.

 Reducing Friction: As acne mechanica forms as a result of sweat and friction, to prevent breakouts on the back, it is important to minimize the use of equipment that may rub up against the skin.
 Instead of wearing a backpack, try an over-the-shoulder or rolling bag to reduce the friction of straps down the back.
-If you must share sports equipment, make sure to wash it in between each use.
+If you must share sports equipment, make sure to wash it between uses.

 Use Oil-Free Skin Care Products: To reduce oily skin, it is important to keep the skin hydrated with light, oil-free cleansers, lotions, face wash, and body wash.
 When looking for this type of product at the store, look for labels that say non-comedogenic” or “oil-free.”